Hectoraisin/tomisin-olujinmi/content/posts/who-ruined-search/index.md

   caption: We can blame content marketers but Google has a larger share of the blame.
 canonicalURL: https://tomisinolujinmi.com/posts/who-ruined-search
 ---
 Google displaced other search engines by leveraging a simple, minimalistic interface and superior search algorithm.
-While its competitors were cluttered, ad-ridden web portals, Google had one specific purpose and it did it well.
+While its competitors were cluttered, ad-ridden web portals, Google had one specific purpose, and it did it well.

 This was what Google looked like then: